What is the average age of Booker Prize winners?

 Q: Are there any trends in the age of winners?

-A: While the average age provides an overall picture, it is important to note that there are no specific trends in the age of Booker Prize winners.
-The prize has been awarded to authors in their 30s, 40s, 50s, and beyond, emphasizing the importance of the quality of the work rather than the age of the author.
+A: While the average age provides an overall picture, it is important to note that there are no specific trends in the age of winners.
+The Booker Prize has consistently celebrated authors from a wide range of ages, emphasizing the importance of the quality of the work rather than the age of the author.

 Q: Does age impact the chances of winning the Booker Prize?